kyrcha/kyrcha.info/src/pages/resources/_life.md

 A list of my go to resources on living in this world:

-- Jordan B. Peterson (which I found out about from podcast)
-- Nicholas Nassim Taleb
+- Nicholas Nassim Taleb (who a friend told me about)
-- The Stoics
+- The Stoics (who I found from Taleb)
-- Jocko Willink (which I found out about from Tim Feriss podcast)
+- Jocko Willink (who I found out about from Tim Feriss podcast)
+- Jordan B. Peterson (who I found out about from Jock Willink podcast)
+- Naval Ravikant (who I found from Sahil Lavingia twitter feed)
+- James Clear (can't remember the link :))